 Here are some of trouble spots that have the potential to catch retirees off guard.

-Does that mean that you should park your whole portfolio in cash, or worse yet, defer retirement until after stock and bond prices have already fallen (and run the risk that you'll be too spooked to retire at all)?
+Does that mean that you should park your whole portfolio in cash, or worse yet, defer retirement until after stock prices have already fallen (and run the risk that you'll be too spooked to retire at all)?
 No. But it does mean that you should earmark enough of your retirement portfolio for safe securities, which you can draw from to tide you through periods of equity- or bond-market weakness.
 You can also plan to reduce your portfolio spending in periods of extreme volatility.
 This article discusses the possibility that new retirees will encounter volatility in the early innings of their retirements, and what they should do if that’s the case.

 It's tempting to not get too worked up about inflation and its impact on your retirement plan.
 After all, CPI has been running at a fairly benign level of less than 2% for the better part of a decade.
 And in any case, how could such innocuous little numbers like 2% or 3% make a big difference in the success or failure of your plan?